lukso-network/docs/docs/guides/assets/create-lsp7-digital-asset.md

 # Create a LSP7 Digital Asset (Token)

-In this guide, we will learn how to create our own token (known as [LSP7 Digital Asset](../../standards/nft-2.0/lsp7-digital-asset)) and transfer it between Universal Profiles (UP).
+This guide will teach you how to create our token ([LSP7 Digital Asset](../../standards/nft-2.0/lsp7-digital-asset)) and transfer it between Universal Profiles (UP).

 ## Deploy a LSP7 Digital Asset contract